pyrmont/articles.inqk.net/src/_posts/2025-09-15-janet-bundles.md

 As discussed below, the bundle script contains functions that will be called during the installation and uninstallation process.

-It is important to note that, before any functions are are called, the info file and bundle script are copied to `<syspath>/bundle`.
+It is important to note that, before any functions are called, the info file and bundle script are copied to `<syspath>/bundle`.
 Both files are placed inside a subdirectory with the same name as the bundle (i.e.
 `<syspath>/bundle/<bundle-name>`).
 Janet in fact copies all files from the bundle's `./bundle` directory to `<syspath>/bundle/<bundle-name>`.

 As a result, a bundle script can import other modules but it **should not** do this relative to directories in the bundle root since at the time of